rtrzebinski/k8s-minecraft-bedrock-server/README.md

 You can also add some commands you often run on new server to `Makefile` and apply them with `make config`.

-Pro tip - run `make logs` in one terminal tab and commands in another, to see if they are being processed correctly.
+Pro-tip - run `make logs` in one terminal tab and commands in another, to see if they are being processed correctly.

 ## Backup